 I/Q is a common way to represent message signals in modern communication systems.

 As described in Modulation, there are two fundamental ways (degrees of freedom) to produce a modulated wave from a carrier wave.
 You can either perturb its amplitude or its phase.
 I/Q signaling allows you to simultaneously change both amplitude and phase.
-Using both degrees of freedom when modulating a carrier allows greater spectral efficiency with regard to bits per hertz of channel bandwidth (for a given bits per second transmission rate) than if using only one degree of freedom.
+Modulating a carrier using both degrees of freedom enhances spectral efficiency with regard to bits per hertz of channel bandwidth (for a given bits per second transmission rate) than if using only one degree of freedom.

 To simultaneously perturb both the amplitude and phase of a carrier, two canonical forms of frequency-translating transmitters simultaneously use the two degrees of freedom in modulation.